Leandromaro/Threads/README.md

 ```

 The executor shuts down softly by waiting a certain amount of time for termination of currently running tasks.
 After a maximum of five seconds the executor finally shuts down by interrupting all running tasks.

+### Monitors and Semaphore

+A __Monitor__ is an object designed to be accessed from multiple threads.
+The member functions or methods of a monitor object will enforce mutual exclusion, so only one thread may be performing any action on the object at a given time.
+If one thread is currently executing a member function of the object then any other thread that tries to call a member function of that object will have to wait until the first has finished.

+A __Semaphore__ is a lower-level object.
+You might well use a semaphore to implement a monitor.
+A semaphore essentially is just a counter.
+When the counter is positive, if a thread tries to acquire the semaphore then it is allowed, and the counter is decremented.
+When a thread is done then it releases the semaphore, and increments the counter.
+If the counter is already zero when a thread tries to acquire the semaphore then it has to wait until another thread releases the semaphore.
+If multiple threads are waiting when a thread releases a semaphore then one of them gets it.
+The thread that releases a semaphore need not be the same thread that acquired it.

+#### Analogies
+A monitor is like a public toilet.
+Only one person can enter at a time.
+They lock the door to prevent anyone else coming in, do their stuff, and then unlock it when they leave.

+A semaphore is like a bike hire place.
+They have a certain number of bikes.
+If you try and hire a bike and they have one free then you can take it, otherwise you must wait.
+When someone returns their bike then someone else can take it.
+If you have a bike then you can give it to someone else to return --- the bike hire place doesn't care who returns it, as long as they get their bike back.

+## Producer - Consumer
+Producer–consumer problem (also known as the bounded-buffer problem) is a classic example of a multi-process synchronization problem.
+The problem describes two processes, the producer and the consumer, which share a common, fixed-size buffer used as a queue.

+The producer’s job is to generate data, put it into the buffer, and start again.
+At the same time, the consumer is consuming the data (i.e. removing it from the buffer), one piece at a time.

+To make sure that the producer won’t try to add data into the buffer if it’s full and that the consumer won’t try to remove data from an empty buffer.

+The producer is to either go to sleep or discard data if the buffer is full.
+The next time the consumer removes an item from the buffer, it notifies the producer, who starts to fill the buffer again.
+In the same way, the consumer can go to sleep if it finds the buffer to be empty.
+The next time the producer puts data into the buffer, it wakes up the sleeping consumer.
+An inadequate solution could result in a deadlock where both processes are waiting to be awakened.